ComposableFi/whitepaper/whitepaper.md

 # 2. Overview {#sec:overview}

 ## 2.1 Roadmap {#sec:roadmap}
-Let us start with Composable's roadmap shown in [@fig:roadmap] covering tasks we target to complete through the first half of 2022.
+Let us start with Composable's roadmap shown in [@fig:roadmap], covering tasks we target to complete through the first half of 2022.

 ![The Composable Finance Roadmap through H1 2022](./images/roadmap.png){#fig:roadmap}

-In the closing of this year, we target to enable support for cross-layer NFTs, we deploy Phase II for Mosaic, and we have Picasso onboarded to Kusama.
+This year's closing, we target to enable support for cross-layer NFTs, deploy Phase II for Mosaic, and have Picasso onboarded to Kusama.
-The Picasso Token Generation Event (TGE) is planned to take place as well and our Oracle pallet Apollo is set to unlock primaries and secondaries.
+The Picasso Token Generation Event (TGE) occurs, and our Oracle pallet Apollo unlocks primaries and secondaries.
 We are also set to release cubic - our pallet supporting vaults known from Ethereum but in the substrate-based Polkadot and Kusama ecosystems.

-In Q1 of 2022, we release Centauri, the IBS Substrate testnet, we finish our developments of the BEEFY light client and develop our Parachain to L2 bridge capability.
+In Q1 of 2022, we release Centauri, the IBS Substrate testnet; we finish our developments of the BEEFY light client and develop our Parachain to L2 bridge capability.
-Later in the first half of that year, we finalize our routing layer and move Mosaic to Phase III which addresses decentralization.
+Later in the first half of 2022, we aim to finalize our routing layer and move Mosaic to Phase III, addressing decentralization.
-We also release our cross-chain virtual machine and the IBC Substrate moves to mainnet.
+We also release our cross-chain virtual machine, and the IBC Substrate moves to the mainnet.
 Each deliverable, along with the underlying technologies built and used by Composable, is covered in more detail throughout this paper.

 ## 2.2 Paper Outline {#sec:outline}
-Having covered the vision in [@sec:vision] and the roadmap in [@sec:roadmap], we now look at Composable's tech stack in a top-down approach and specify in which sections throughout the Construction Paper one can find further information.
+Having covered the vision in [@sec:vision] and the roadmap in [@sec:roadmap], we now look at Composable's tech stack in a top-down approach and specify which sections throughout the Construction Paper one can find further information.

 First, our Application Layer abstracts away high-level actions such as \"take out a loan on chain W layer X, then stake that on chain Y layer Z".
 We can get more abstract and say: \"take out a loan at the lowest rate and buy NFT X" where \"X" does not include any specification of the chain or layer it lives on.
-Consider the application Zoom, e.g., on a Mac which can sync and communicate seamlessly with Zoom on a PC via the internet.
-The user needs not to understand anything about the details of how the internet works (besides how to connect in the first place), they are purely seeing the abstraction of complicated information transfers underneath, at this application layer.
+Consider the application Zoom, e.g., on a Mac, which can sync and communicate seamlessly with Zoom on a PC via the internet.
+The user needs not to understand anything about how the internet works (besides connecting in the first place); they see the abstraction of complicated information transfers underneath, at this application layer.
 An application, however, in our case could be lending out money, taking a loan, committing capital to high-yield strategies, etc.

 Let us descend one layer.
-We believe that the application needs to be developed in an easy-to-use language for developers which is blockchain agnostic.
-This can help bring to life the full network effect and speed of Web3.
+We believe that the application needs to be developed in an easy-to-use language for developers, blockchain agnostic.
+This application can help bring to life the full network effect and speed of Web3.
 This is where the Cross-Chain Virtual Machine (XCVM) comes in, see [@sec:xcvm].
 In other words, XCVM is a virtual machine (akin to that familiar from Ethereum) capable of running smart contracts without the need to worry about the underlying chain-connection details.
 XCVM, in turn, needs to send information between various blockchains and layers.